radyna/cv-example/README.md

 # cv-example
-This is the first steps in my studying HTML
+These is the first steps in my studying HTML